Tsuki321/Nexadomus/README.md

 # Nexadomus

 Smart home automation application for Android that connects to various IoT devices.
-This application is part of the Nexadomus smart home ecosystem.
+This application is made by the Nexadomus Team or Group, Engineer gaming.

 ## Features